Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 Continuous Positive Airway Pressure (CPAP) – a mode of ventilatory support in which a continuous pressure that is above atmospheric pressure is maintained throughout the breathing cycle.

-COPD – an abbreviation that stands for chronic obstructive pulmonary disease; it’s a chronic disease that causes progressive airway obstruction that results in breathing-related problems.
+COPD – the abbreviation for chronic obstructive pulmonary disease, a disease that causes progressive airway obstruction.

 Cor Pulmonale – a condition that causes failure of the right ventricle and often results from pulmonary hypertension.